Permutatude theory: Etymology

-As the democratic yearning described in Permutaude continued to unfold, the Arab Spring upheavals spread, driven by social media, despite the distinct political and cultural history of each country.
-The movement first emerged under the name The Jasmine Revolution, a term which Nalls suggests pays homage to the cohesion of the revolutionaries and their felt group chemistry.
+As the democratic yearning described in Permutatude continued to unfold, the Arab Spring upheavals spread, driven by social media, despite the distinct political and cultural history of each country.
+The movement first emerged under the name The Jasmine Revolution, a term that Nalls suggests pays homage to the cohesion of the revolutionaries and their felt group chemistry.
 Nalls' research has found that there are intrinsic links between geographic locations, environmental smells, and human behaviour around the world.

 Related works

 The film, Permutatude Study/Permutatude Text, documents two massing events, the fall of the Berlin Wall in 1989, and Operation Welcome Home event in New York City at the end of the first Gulf War.
 The video combines Permutatude Text, a dynamic visual of Permutatude writings with massing footage.
-The works were first exhibited at the Phillippe Staib Gallery in New York in 1992 as separate visuals in one installation, however, they were later combined into one projection.
+The works were first exhibited at the Phillippe Staib Gallery in New York in 1992 as separate visuals in one installation;however, they were later combined into one projection.

 In 1999, Nalls' exhibited 1,495,852,024 at Steffany Martz Gallery, New York, NY.
-The installation featured a series of triptychs, named after those countries that identified a species of jasmine as their most culturally relevant scent in Nalls' World Sensorium research.
+The installation featured a series of triptychs named after those countries that identified a species of jasmine as their most culturally relevant scent in Nalls' World Sensorium research.
 Each triptych included a selected large-scale photojournalistic image of a crowd; a photographic image of jasmine shrubs taken by the artist, and an engraved bottle containing a jasmine oil composition.
 The images of crowds were researched for their unique qualities in showing large-visual-field human portraiture and the different socio-dynamics of massing events.

 In the 2012 exhibition, The Smell of a Critical Moment, a work involving the participation of Occupy Wall Street protestors, she continued her explorations of the multimodal communication systems involved in the underlying chemosensory information exchanged in crowds and then through an immersive installation.